-- In My Little Pony: Friendship Is Magic, Twilight Sparkle used to live in a tree which had room not only for living quarters, but for an entire library.
+- Twilight Sparkle used to live in a tree which had room not only for living quarters, but for an entire library.
 It's destroyed in Twilight's Kingdom Part II, prompting her to move into a castle made of crystal instead, though even that looks somewhat treelike and came from a tree.

 - Bugs Bunny lives in a tree in at least one cartoon, "The Case of the Missing Hare".

 - Parodied on The Simpsons.
-In "Saddlesore Galactica", horse racing jockeys are revealed to actually be subterranean elf-like creatures who live in "a fibreglass tree".
+In "Saddlesore Galactica", horse racing jockeys are revealed to actually be subterranean elf-like creatures who live in "a fiberglass tree".

 - Finn and Jake from Adventure Time live in one.